Norwalk River Watershed Association, incorporated in 1996, is a

 not-for-profit membership organization whose mission is to improve the

-water quality and aesthetic value of the 40,000-acre Norwalk River
+water quality and fish and wildlife habitats of the 40,000-acre Norwalk River

-open space; and to promote research, education, cooperation, and action
+the surrounding open space; and to promote research, legislative advocacy, education, cooperation, and action

 on the part of the stakeholders in the seven watershed towns in CT